Best e-Fixed Deposit Malaysia 2026: Highest eFD Rates and Online Promotions Compared

 - Complete FPX authentication in your own bank's app

-- Placement confirmed — you'll receive a confirmation reference number
+- Placement confirmed — you'll receive a confirmation reference number.
+Promo runs to June 30.

 Our Verdict